fli-iam/shanoir-ng/shanoir-uploader/READ_ME.txt

 the correct folder.

 ####### Delivery of new Executable Jar version #############
-1) Remove the 2 system path libraries lines from the pom.xml dependencies as they should not be contained in the assembly.
-2) Build latest version for delivery using the below mvn command:
+Build latest version for delivery using the below mvn command:
 Use "mvn clean compile assembly:single", to create one big jar containing everything

 ####### Complete your Maven repository #######